Introduction to Universal Design for Learning:

 A CAST Institute

 We know from experience and neuroscience that individuals learn in varied ways.
 Universal Design for Learning (UDL) provides educators with practical strategies and techniques to ensure that all learners can meet high expectations, such as the Common Core State Standards.
-In this introductory, boutique-style institute (enrollment limited to 21), participants learn the research basis for UDL, practical applications of UDL to lesson design, and helpful technology tools that support flexible, inclusive instruction.
+In this introductory, boutique-style institute (enrollment is limited to 30), participants learn the research basis for UDL, practical applications of UDL to lesson design, and helpful technology tools that support flexible, inclusive instruction.

 Using the UDL framework and its practical guidelines, participants will gain: